Undergraduate and graduate performance opportunities include recitals, choral ensembles,

 Mario Lanza Competition.

-Mezzo-soprano Janet Hopkins is associate professor of voice at USC.
-She has toured
+Mezzo-soprano Janet Hopkins is associate professor of voice and chairs the voice faculty.

-extensively with The Metropolitan Opera and has performed in Japan and throughout
+She has toured extensively with The Metropolitan Opera and has performed in Japan

-Europe, as well as all over the U.S. She has appeared at Carnegie Hall and at the
+and throughout Europe, as well as all over the U.S. She has appeared at Carnegie Hall

 Lynn Kompass is vocal coach and associate professor.
 She provides musical preparation